elmar-brauch/thymeleaf/README.md

-# Spring RestController demo project
+# Thymeleaf & Spring MVC demo project

 ## How to get it running
 * Clone this GIT project